hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   unstrided compact view for any positive location count `L`; AFU LUT accepts the contiguous slice without a C32 conversion.
 No overlapping AFU buffers or firmware/RTL relaxation is used.
-- Next measured blocker: eliminate the 604,800-byte out-of-place compact three-head C144 Concat peak by streaming/fusing its pack/consumer path.
-Then remove the remaining 43,008-byte excess in stem cascade 3.
+- Completed compact head distribution: the three C144 heads are consumed independently by fused DFL16+class-LUT scheduler operations.
+Compact 4xL and 80xL DMA3D gathers replace the full C144x2100 materialization and reduce that point to 344,416 bytes.
+- Next measured blocker: make the scheduler select direct input-binding staging only for the striped RGB stem cascade, removing its 43,008-byte excess without breaking standalone Conv.
+Then fuse each C64+C80 head Concat with its following C32-to-CHW pack to remove the 554,016-byte peak.
 Retain full tensor materialization only as the correctness fallback.
 - Prove compact public bindings and native internal layouts end to end.
 - Use Regor cascading, tiling, live ranges, and allocator before adding target